 4(c).
 Relief contracts

-A large proportion (29%) of Libraries Unlimited’s roles are relief roles of which 81% are women and a majority (81%) are paid within the lower quartile.
-If we were to look at Libraries Unlimited’s fixed hours only roles, therefore exclude the relief roles, our median Gender Pay Gap would be 2.28% which is a reduction by 1.88% of all roles.
-Therefore, this suggests that our GPG is affected by the amount of relief roles we have.
+However, if we were to look at Libraries Unlimited’s fixed hours only roles, therefore exclude the relief roles, our mean Gender Pay Gap would be 14.11% which is a reduction by 1.92%.
+Therefore, this suggests that our GPG is still affected by the amount of relief roles we have.
 As these roles are flexible, they can be more easily managed around caring responsibilities and therefore may be more attractive to women, as set out above.

 4(d).
 GPG across different teams

 Our service delivery team have a lower GPG which indicates that we are providing better progression for women through our service delivery roles, which we also have examples of anecdotally as well.
-With the support teams, there is less opportunity for progression because they are smaller teams with less routes to do this.
+With the support teams, there is less opportunity for progression because they are smaller teams with less routes for people to progress into.